jasonsbeer/Amiga-2000-EATX/README.md

 2. Moved ATX On/Off circuit to back of board

 ## Acknowledgments
-kr239 - for the Amiga 500 DRAM replacement project (https://github.com/kr239/A500-SRAM-Board) and LIV2 and texneus for making it work.
+kr239 - for the Amiga 500 DRAM replacement project (https://github.com/kr239/A500-SRAM-Board) and LIV2 and texneus for the modifications used in this project.

 iansbremmer - Amiga IC KiCad footprints - https://github.com/iansbremner/ReAmiga-3000---KiCAD